 Much has been made on the treatment of female characters and the representation of sexuality within the horror genre and the slasher film in particular.
 Critics have constantly overanalysed a cycle whose primary function was to entertain, often stating that the slasher film represented man’s fear of feminism and that the gruesome acts of violence that these type of films focus on were the killer’s sexual frustrations being unleashed.
 While there may be truth with regards to specific films that have bordered on misogynistic, for the most part the slasher sub-genre was a shallow and simplistic formula which often used sexual imagery to titillate its teenage audience before providing them with the ‘money shot’ – elaborate murder set pieces.

 That is not to say that various filmmakers haven’t brought a certain degree of intelligence or subtext to their work, but more often than not these movies were designed purely to cater to fans of elaborate special effects and softcore nudity.
 They were, after all, the genre’s target audience.
-There is no denying that art imitates life and vice versa, for it can be no coincidence that the rise of the ‘final girl’ coincided with that of feminism in the early 1970s, with strong and resourceful heroines replacing the weak damsels-in-distress.
+There is no denying that art imitates life and vice versa, for it can be no coincidence that the rise of the ‘final girl’ coincided with that of feminism in the early seventies, with strong and resourceful heroines replacing the weak damsels-in-distress.
 In fact, the slasher film not only portrayed their female protagonists as resourceful and independent but would often succeed where their male counterparts failed, by defeating the villain.

-Yet pictures such as Nightmare, which revelled in its grotesque imagery and and highlighted an association between violence and sex, would gain the most notoriety.
+Yet pictures such as Nightmare, which revelled in its grotesque imagery and highlighted an association between violence and sex, would gain the most notoriety.
 The slasher killer’s weapon of choice, a blade, has been described by critics as a ‘phallic symbol,’ with the often naked victim being penetrated by the maniac, shortly after having engaged in sexual activity.
 ‘On the face of it the relation between the sexes in slasher films could hardly be clearer,’ stated noted film theorist Carol J. Glover in her analysis Men, Women and Chainsaws: Gender in the Modern Horror Film.
 ‘The killer is with few exceptions recognisably human and distinctly male; his fury is unmistakably sexual in both roots and expression; his victims are mostly women, often sexually free and always young and beautiful.’

 The coalition of sex and violence played a considerable role in Nightmare.
 When George is finally released from the institution, after having been declared mentally stable by his psychiatrist, his murderous impulses return after witnessing a peepshow in a sleazy theatre.
-As he lustfully watches a young woman masturbating in a booth he suffers flashbacks to the night that he committed murder, collapsing on the floor in convulsions at the sight of a headless corpse literally ejaculating with a foundation of blood as his younger self stands over the body with an axe.
+As he lustfully watches a young woman masturbating in a booth he suffers flashbacks to the night that he committed murder, collapsing on the floor in convulsions at the sight of a headless corpse literally ejaculating with a fountain of blood as his younger self stands over the body with an axe.

 While his name may not have become as synonymous with shock horror as the likes of Lucio Fulci or Ruggero Deodato, Scavolini would receive his fair share of criticism for a motion picture that many critics considered reprehensible and without merit.
 ‘I was the first and only person ferociously attacked by all types of hypocrites, including the film critic Janet Maslin, who wrote an article in the New York Times that a demon or devil, me, was walking free on the streets of New York,’ insisted the director.
 ‘Nightmare was edited three times.
 I refused the first two cuts until the movie was given to an editor I liked.
 The bloody and disturbing scenes were intended that way and it was necessary for the good of the film.’